UKNCSP/CDDS-CMIP7-mappings/README.md

 If you have questions please add the "question" label to the issue.
 We will attempt to answer questions and remove that label when we think we've answered them.

-Note that comments are ignored by the automated process so can be used for queries or discussions
+Note that comments are ignored by the automated process so can be used for queries or discussions.

 ### Mappings update

 To update the mapping add an extra row to the mappings table for the corresponding model (`UKESM1-3` or `HadGEM3-GC5`.
-For example to extend the mapping for Amon.tas ([#67](https://github.com/UKNCSP/CDDS-CMIP7-mappings/issues/67)) change the mappings table from
+For example, to extend the mapping for Amon.tas ([#67](https://github.com/UKNCSP/CDDS-CMIP7-mappings/issues/67)) change the mappings table from

 | Field | Value | Notes |